Battle of Yijiangshan Islands

-The Battle of the Yijiangshan Islands occurred during the First Taiwan Strait Crisis in January 1955 when the People's Republic of China (PRC) attacked and captured the islands from the Republic of China (ROC).
+The Battle of Yijiangshan Islands occurred during the First Taiwan Strait Crisis in January 1955 when the People's Republic of China (PRC) attacked and captured the islands from the Republic of China (ROC).
 The loss of the Yijiangshans forced the ROC to abandon the Dachen Islands to the PRC.
 The Chinese People's Liberation Army (PLA) considers the battle as its first joint operation.

 Background

 After the Chinese Civil War, the ROC staged attacks on the local PRC coast from the Dachen Islands.
 Holding the two Yijiangshan islands, which were closer to the coast, contributed to the defense of the Dachens.
 The ROC regarded defending the Yijiangshans as impractical but valuable for psychological warfare and maintaining American support.

 In August 1954, the PLA's East China Military Region formed the Eastern Zhejiang Front Command commanded by Zhang Aiping to lead the campaign.
 Improving interservice coordination was a major feature of planning and exercises; this was aided by Soviet advisors.
 The landing force was four battalions from the 60th Infantry Division.
 Intelligence gathering and reconnaissance started in September, and operations to gain air and naval superiority starting in November.